leanne-fan/DHRIFT/document/intro to R.md

 goals:
     - description: 'In this workshop, you will learn to:'
-    - Become familiar with core programming concepts, including variables, loops, and conditionals.
+    - Become familiar with core R programming concepts, including data vs. functions, tabular data, and operators.

 ---

 # Interacting With R

 This workshop is meant to be __interactive__--it intends to immediately engage you with the concepts you are learning.
-To that end, all of the Python programming you will learn about can be done here, __directly in your browser__.
-Throughout the workshop, you will encounter several designated code sections in which you can write and run your Python code.
+To that end, all of the R programming you will learn about can be done here, __directly in your browser__.
+Throughout the workshop, you will encounter several designated code sections in which you can write and run your R code.
 These emulators are meant to allow you quick and easy access to coding principles.
-However, there are many ways to interact with Python, and you will also learn about how to interact with your Python installation locally on your machine.
+However, there are many ways to interact with R, and you will also learn about how to interact with your R installation locally on your machine.

 With that said, let's get started!

 ## The Interactive Session

-One of the most basic ways to interact with Python is through an "interactive session."
-This is a special space that allows us to run little one-line bits of Python, experimenting and exploring what it can do, without having to save it.
+One of the most basic ways to interact with R is through an "interactive session."
+This is a special space that allows us to run little one-line bits of R, experimenting and exploring what it can do, without having to save it.
 Think of this interactive space as a playground.
-Later on, we will be working with Python in a more robust way, executing longer Python scripts.
+Later on, we will be working with R in a more robust way, executing longer R scripts.

-An interactive session, otherwise known as the __REPL__ (Read-Evaluate-Print Loop), is a basic environment that takes single user inputs, executes them, and returns the results to the user.
-A typical REPL environment in the terminal looks as follows:

 `r 2 + 2`